Agentic Plan Caching: Test-Time Memory for Fast and Cost-Efficient LLM Agents: Introduction

-We evaluate agentic plan caching on two applications and find that it \textbf{reduces costs by 46.62\% (on average) while maintaining 96.67\% of optimal accuracy}.
+We evaluate agentic plan caching on five diverse agent workloads and find that it \textbf{reduces costs by 50.31\% and latency by 27.28\% (on average) while maintaining 96.61\% of optimal accuracy}.
 The agentic plan caching we propose is compatible with existing LLM serving and agent frameworks, and can be used jointly with existing caching techniques as well.

 In summary, we make the following contributions: